BehaviorTree/BehaviorTree.CPP/docs/MigrationGuide.md

 The key is a `string`, whilst the value is stored in a type-safe container similar to `std::any` or `std::variant`.

-The problem is that writing/reading in an entry of the BB is done __implicitly__ in the source code and it is usually hard-coded.
-This makes the TreeNode not reusable.
+The problem is that writing/reading in an entry of the BB was done __implicitly__ in the source code and it was usually hard-coded.
+This made the TreeNode not reusable.

 To fix this, we still use the Blackboard under the hood, but it can not be accessed directly anymore.

-Entries are read/written using respectively `InputPorts` and `OutputPorts`.
+In version `3.x`Blackboard entries can be read/written using respectively `InputPorts` and `OutputPorts`.

-These ports __must be modelled__ to allow remapping at run-time.
+These ports __must be defined explicitly__ to allow remapping at run-time.

-Let's take a look to an example at the old code:
+Let's take a look to an example writte using the __old__ code:

 ```XML
 <root>